semanticdata/obsidian-pomodoro/README.md

 5. When paused, right click to reset to the current duration
 6. Timer will automatically stop when it reaches 00:00

-## 🚀 Development

-This plugin is built using the Obsidian Plugin API.

-### 🏗️ Building

-1. Clone this repository
-2. Run `npm install`
-3. Run `npm run dev` to start compilation in watch mode
-4. Run `npm run build` to build the plugin
-5. Run `npm run lint` to check for linting errors

 ### 📁 Manual Installation

 1. Create a new folder `pomobar` in your vault's `.obsidian/plugins` folder